hemilton95/hemilton95.github.io/README.md

 # Data Specialist
 # About
-Dynamic and results-oriented Data Specialist with over 5 years of experience in Monitoring, Learning, and Evaluation, data management systems implementation, and data analysis within the development sector.
+Milton is a dynamic and results-oriented Data Specialist with over 5 years of experience in Monitoring, Learning, and Evaluation, data management systems implementation, and data analysis within the development sector.

 ## Technical Proficiencies:
 #### Programming Languages